compneurobilbao/ageml/docs/CONTRIBUTING.md

 ### Running the tests

 Before pushing anything with significant changes in code/functionality, tests should be (ideally) run locally.
+This can be done using pre-commit hooks, or manually.
-With the environment activated, run:
+To run the tests manually, first activate the environment, and then run:

 ```(bash)
 nox -s test